Valga, Estonia: Location and transport

-Valga is also an international railway junction; since April 2008 three daily trains operated by Pasažieru Vilciens from Riga which previously terminated at Lugaži have been extended across the border to Valga.
-The journey time to Riga is between 3h12m and 3h30m.
+The Valga-Võru-Koidula railway runs to the town.
+Trains stopped running in 2001.
+Freight trains on the Valga-Võru-Koidula line have been cut back significantly after the Russian invasion of Ukraine.

+The Tartu-Valga railway line also serves this station.
+After closing April 2008 for extensive repair work Edelaraudtee railway services from other parts of Estonia to Valga re-opened in January 2010.

 With the expansion of the Schengen Agreement and the abolition of systematic border controls between Estonia and Latvia, it was announced that common public bus transport would be launched between Valga and Valka.

+As of 2025, city bus number 3, operated by the Estonian company ATG Bussiliinid OÜ, connects the twin cities of Valga and Valka three times a day, departing from the Valga train station.

 During the Cold War, Valga was home to Valga air base.

 Districts of Valga

 There are six districts of Valga: